Yacht Charter Mediterranean Paros

 Sailing around the bay of Paros is enough to experience all the different shades of blue that make the Aegean so famous.
 A Yacht Charter offers you picturesque beach villages, fresh seafood and a chance to experience Greek history at its best.

 One of the most typical Cyclades islands, famous for traditional architecture, great beaches and lively nightlife.
-There are resorts all over the island with Parikia and Naoussa being two of the best known.
+There are resorts all over the island, with Parikia and Naoussa being two of the best known.
 The golden beaches are favourites with windsurfers and kitesurfers.
-Paros is right in the centre of the Cyclades, so it is easy to navigate between the islands.
+Paros is right in the Cyclades centre, so it is easy to navigate between the Mediterranean islands.

 In 1100 BC, however, Ionians attacked the island.
 After a few attempts, they defeated the Minoans and took power.
 The Mycenaen Acropolis near Kolimbithres has artefacts from their civilisation.
 A century later, Arcadians captured the island.
-Then in 8000 BC, Paros became a maritime power, and a flourished with trading in metal and minerals.
-The Arcadians built many temples including one dedicated to the goddess Athena.
-Paros was famous around the Mediterranean for high-quality marble, from the Marathi Quarries.
-This marble was used to build many works of art and masterpieces such as the Temple of Apollo and the Venus de Milo.
+Then in 8000 BC, Paros became a maritime power and flourished with trading in metal and minerals.
+The Arcadians built many temples, including one dedicated to the goddess Athena.
+Paros was famous around the Mediterranean for high-quality marble from the Marathi Quarries.
+This marble was used to build many art and masterpieces, such as the Temple of Apollo and the Venus de Milo.

 The 12th and 13th-centuries saw Paros become part of the Duchy of the Aegean, ruled by the Venetians.
 Eventually, the Turks succeeded the Venetians during the 15th-century.
 The Greeks Revolted in 1821, gaining independence.
 So now, Paros is a modern Greek state.

 Links to our website are as follows Greece Pirovac Porto Heili Port Ginesta Spain The Ramblas.